Back to blog

 Applications are usually submitted online.

-Many universities have their own application portals.
+Many universities run their own application portals.

 Application via uni-assist

-Step 5: Receive admission
+Step 5: Receive your admission letter

-You need this document later for:
+You will need the admission letter later for:

-• student visa
+• your student visa

 • enrollment

-• other administrative procedures
+• other administrative steps

 11,208 euros per year

-Step 7: Apply for student visa
+Step 7: Apply for a student visa

 Students from non-EU countries usually need a student visa.